Miramare Castle: History

-Miramare Castle
+Castle

 Painting by Cesare dell'Acqua (1867) of Maximilian receiving the Mexican delegation offering him the crown of Mexico.

 Miramare Castle and its park were built by order of Ferdinand Maximilian (1832–1867), of the House of Habsburg-Lorraine.
 In 1850, at the age of eighteen, Ferdinand Maximilian - younger brother of Franz Joseph, Emperor of Austria - came to Trieste with his own younger brother, Archduke Charles.
 Immediately afterwards he set off on a short cruise in the eastern Mediterranean.

 This journey confirmed him in his intention to sail and to get to know the world.
 In 1852 he was appointed an officer and in 1854 he became Commander in Chief of the Imperial Austrian Navy.
 He decided to move to Trieste and to have a home built facing the sea and surrounded by a park worthy of his name and rank.

 According to tradition, when the archduke was caught in a sudden storm in the Gulf, he took shelter in the little harbour of Grignano and chose a bare rocky spur of limestone origin as the setting for his home.
 The whole complex, purchased for the first time at the beginning of March 1856, was called Miramar, possibly after the name of Prince Ferdinand of Saxe-Coburg-Gotha-Koháry's residence in Pena, Portugal.